Kishu: Grooming

 The Kishu may be brushed to keep their fur clean and free from impacted undercoat, but their stiff topcoat should shed dirt very easily, even when wet and muddy.
 Bathe them as necessary, depending on owner preference.
 Their ears should be checked routinely for wax build up, infection or dirt.
 Their nails should also be trimmed regularly.
 Kishu Kens shed once or twice a year, making grooming at these times needed.

 Exercise

 The Kishu needs adequate space to roam and exercise, meaning a house with a yard or urban environment with a fence.
 They need regular exercise on a leash, taking walks or runs.
 They can also be given a job to do such as hunting to satisfy their exercise.

 Roles

 The traditional hunting method used with Kishu is called "one gun, one dog", where a single hunter and their dog stalk boar.
 As subsistent hunting has decreased, Kishu have transitioned to other venues.
 Kishu Ken do well in any venue that requires a strong bond with their owner and utilizes their natural drive to work and hunt.
-These venues may include lure coursing, barn hunt, obedience, rally, and agility competitions due to their intelligence and strong athleticism.
+These venues to name a few may include hog bays, lure coursing, barn hunt, obedience, rally, and agility competitions due to their intelligence and strong athleticism.